NCEAS/oss-lessons/version-control/1-git-basics.md

 Before you start using git on any computer, you will have to set your identity on your system, as every snapshot of files is associated with the user who implemented the modifications to the files.

 ### 1. Setting up your identity

+You need to do this step the first time you use git on a computer.

 **Setup your profile:**

 Your name and email: